- Read our review guidelines

-This is a large and robust sit-on-top kayak made to hold up to three people with the extra seat in the middle.
-It’s made of lightweight polyethylene plastic so it’s easy to transport as well as highly durable.
+This is a robust recreational kayak made to hold up to three people with the extra seat in the middle.
+It’s made from polyethylene plastic so it’s highly durable but a bit heavy.

-The hull is designed for the ultimate stability and tracking so that you can stand up to fish or sit side-saddle without tipping.
-This high level of stability along with the large weight capacity is great news if you’re kayaking with a large dog.
+The stable hull is designed so that you can stand up to fish or sit side-saddle without tipping.
+This high level of stability along with the high capacity is great news if you’re kayaking with a bigger dog.

-Designed for both comfort and high function, this kayak comes with several footrest positions which cater for kayakers of all shapes and sizes.
-This can also come in handy seat position if your dog decides to reset between your legs or near your feet.
+Designed for both comfort and high function, this kayak comes with multiple footrest positions which cater for many users.
+This can accommodate the three molded in seat wells.

 If you’re keen on fishing, this kayak comes complete with several built-in features that may be of interest.
 Made with comfort and stability in mind, this is a great option for kayaking or fishing with you dog.